Types of Disabilities

 - Inappropriate Responses

-Reactions, which are not right in a particular situation e.g. a hearing impaired child will not be affected by loud noise of crackers.
+Reactions, which are not right in a particular situation e.g. a hearing impaired child, will not be affected by loud noise of crackers.

 - Maladaptive behaviour

-Behaviour which is detrimental to the well being of a child e.g. a child engages in physically harmful, dangerous activities not for the sake of fun or thrill of it, but he has no consideration for the possible consequences.
+Behaviour which is detrimental to the well being of a child e.g. a child engages in physically harmful, dangerous activities not for the sake of fun or thrill of it, but he does not understand or consider the possible consequences.

-Once you have any reason for doubt about your child's development depending upon the problem or condition, you should take your child for diagnosis and treatment and management to:
+|Remember these above characteristics are just the pointers.
+Not necessary that they are sure indicators of a child being special.
+Once you have any reason for doubt about your child's development depending upon the problem or condition, you should consult a doctor as soon as possible.|